heimwege/UI5con_2025/README.md

 - Folder `project-local-endpoint` contains a project that has been generated with option virtual endpoints disabled.

   During the presentation we used this app to showcase the conversion to virtual endpoints.
-- Folder `virtual-html-project` contains a project that has been generated with option virtual endpoints enabled.
+- Folder `project-virtual-endpoint` contains a project that has been generated with option virtual endpoints enabled.
 - The presentation itself can be found in the `resources` folder.

 ## Helpful liks ##